 Confirmation is a sacramental rite of the Episcopal Church in which teenagers and adults affirm the covenant made on their behalf in Baptism.
 We offer Confirmation classes every year to all teenagers who are at least in the ninth grade and who have not yet been confirmed.

-Middle School Mission Trip to the Episcopal Farmworkers Ministry June 18-21, 2018
+Middle School Mission Trip to the Episcopal Farmworkers Ministry:

-Come join us June 18-21, 2018 as we learn about the Episcopal Farmworkers Ministry and the migrant farmworker experience here in NC.
+In June, 2019 (date TBD) we will visit and stay at the Episcopal Farmworkers Ministry in Newton Grove, NC.
+We will learn about the migrant farmworker experience here in NC.
 Expect to find God in many unexpected places!
 There will be lots of fun, fellowship, learning, and service.
 We will end with a day of fun at the beach!
 This mission experience is open to rising 6th graders – 8th grade.
-The cost is $100.00.
-The registration form (click the link below) and non-refundable $25 deposit is due by June 3, 2018.
-Scholarships are available.
+More information will be available soon or contact Leah Dail (firstname.lastname@example.org).